bismuthfoundation/Bismuth-FAQ/Exchanges/How_to_Implement.md

 - its chain data is several sqlite db in it's static subdirectory
 - it can use an on disk mempool.db in its directory

-> Make sure your system support utf-8 locales or you'll likely run into issues.
+> **Make sure your system supports utf-8 locales** or you'll likely run into issues.

 ## BIS is no BTC clone